oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

    mkdir build
    cd build
    ```
-   To compile for the Intel® PAC with Intel Arria® 10 GX FPGA, run `cmake` using the command:
+   To compile for the Intel&reg;PAC with Intel Arria&reg;10 GX FPGA, run `cmake` using the command:
     ```
     cmake ..
    ```
-   Alternatively, to compile for the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), run `cmake` using the command:
+   Alternatively, to compile for the Intel&reg;FPGA PAC D5005 (with Intel Stratix&reg;10 SX), run `cmake` using the command:

    ```
    cmake .. -DFPGA_BOARD=intel_s10sx_pac:pac_s10